Polymer/old-docs-site/app/1.0/blog/2016-08-18-polymer-starter-kit-or-polymer-cli.md

 If you’ve previously used Polymer CLI you may notice the old `app-drawer-template` is now gone.
 We’ve replaced it with starter-kit as the two are functionally identical.
-It was always our intention to greatly simplify Polymer Starter Kit as its gulpfile and the number of features it was trying to support had become unwieldy.
 Now there should be no question: **if you’re starting a new project, use Polymer CLI**.

 ## The Starter Kit is missing a feature I want, how do I get it added to the project?